agglayer/agglayer/README.md

 ## Running SP1 Proof Generation Locally (Not Recommended)

-The [Succinct Prover Network](#succinct-prover-network) is the best way to generate Pessimistic Proofs for AggLayer.
+The [Succinct Prover Network](#succinct-prover-network) is the best way to generate Pessimistic Proofs for Agglayer.

 For those with the hardware and know-how, however, you can run the Pessimistic Proof program in a local SP1 Prover with the following commands: